Feral House: Influence

+Feral House's motto is "Refuses to be Domesticated".
 Feral House became a significant company in several underground circles, but soon developed mainstream influence as well.
 Their books have inspired several mainstream films.
 Tim Burton's film Ed Wood was based upon the Feral House title, Nightmare of Ecstasy: The Life and Art of Edward D. Wood Jr. Burton's 2014 film Big Eyes was also based on a Feral House book.
 The Feral House title American Hardcore: A Tribal History by Steven Blush has been made into a feature documentary of the same name, released by Sony Classics in the fall of 2006.
 The 2018 film Lords of Chaos was also based on a Feral House publication.
-Despite this growing influence, Feral House continued to publish neo-Nazi materials, though their political topics widened over time.